 For businesses however, VoP isn’t nearly enough to protect themselves against financial fraud.

-Trustpair fills in the security gaps in your payment chain far more than VoP.
+VoP should be seen as a first line of defense, not a silver bullet.
+Businesses will need to embed it into a broader fraud prevention strategy to achieve full protection.
+Trustpair fills in the security gaps in your payment chain through automated account validation.
 With fraud schemes becoming more and more elaborate, using anti-fraud software is the only serious protection against fraud.
-We’ve worked with 300+ companies worldwide, with zero accounts of third-party fraud.

 Key Takeaways: